Volunteer in schools

 Pupils will be learning fundamental subjects such as English (including reading, writing, and comprehension) and maths.
 These subjects form the foundation of their academic learning and are tested in their SATs exams in the final year of primary schools.

 It’s vital that pupils are supported to understand key concepts for their age group at this stage.
-Only 28% of pupils with low attainment at Key Stage 2 go on to achieve a pass in English and maths at GCSE.
+Only 6% of pupils with low attainment at Key Stage 2 go on to achieve a level 5 (high pass) in English and maths at GCSE.

 Volunteering in primary schools might also include supporting arts and crafts, physical education, music and performing arts, reading and library time or assemblies and special events.